 At Salesforce, they have truly adopted hybrid working even pre covid, because they had noticed the need for flexible work schedules to improve work-life balance.
 They are a proven good hybrid work example, as had staff working from home two days a week on average and remote work had already proved to be working for some teams without hurting productivity.
 However, they still find that in-person interactions are invaluable for collaboration and morale but find that it no longer makes sense to mandate where and when people work.

-Salesforce have embraced a model they call ‘Success from anywhere’ which has proven to be very successful for them, as employee surveys shows that employees are 16% more likely to agree that they are more productive at home than in the office.
+Salesforce has embraced a model they call ‘Success from anywhere’ which has proven to be very successful for them, as employee surveys show that employees are 16% more likely to agree that they are more productive at home than in the office.
 The office remains a hub for meaningful collaboration, so they have redesigned the office to have 64% more group spacing and try to schedule only what they call ‘smart’ meeting where only the ones that need to b there is present and ensuring a meaningful agenda.
 They also moved training programs online to make them more accessible for everyone.
 However, they only allow fully vaccinated people to come to the office and mandate onsite covid-19 testing, while the rest must stay fully remote.

 Let's Visit: AskCody